jayash32/Cypress-Framework/README.md

 1. Download or clone this repo
 2. Install dependencies by running the following command in terminal (from inside your app directory i.e. where package.json is located): <I><B>npm install </I></B>
+3. When using reports, if you are Windows user, you are good to go.
+If you are Mac user please use this command to clean reports:
+<I><B>"clean:reports": "rm -R -f cypress/reports && mkdir cypress/reports && mkdir cypress/reports/mochareports"</I></B>